-events organized
+organized events

-These celebrations were an opportunity to recall the singular position of the Faculty of Medicine of Montpellier as the oldest medical university, following receipt of the status of Universitas medicorum granted by the apostolic legate Conrad d'Urach on August 17, 1220, and to communicate the values handed down from generation to generation by our Faculty of Medicine, whose Hippocratic doctrine remains more relevant than ever.
+These celebrations served to highlight the unique status of the Montpellier Faculty of Medicine as the oldest medical university, following its designation as an *Universitas medicorum* by the Apostolic Legate Conrad of Urach on August 17, 1220, and to highlight the values passed down from generation to generation by our Faculty of Medicine, whose Hippocratic doctrine remains more relevant than ever

 Our Hippocratic tradition, more relevant than ever

-An important anniversary for our community
+An important anniversary for our community to celebrate

 More than 36 events marked our anniversary

-Long live the Montpellier-Nîmes Faculty of Medicine!
+Long live the Montpellier-Nîmes School of Medicine!

 books published for the occasion